 About the FICO Credit Score

-Since we live in an computer-driven world, it's not surprising that your ability to repay your mortgage loan comes down to a single number.
+Since we live in an computer-driven society, it's not surprising that your ability to repay your mortgage loan boils down to just one number.

-All three major credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
+The three agencies use slightly different formulas to build a credit score.
 Fair Isaac and Cooriginally developed this score. .

-- Payment History - Do you have a history of late payments?
+- Late Payments - Do you have a history of late payments?

-- Your Credit Card Balances - How many accounts do you carry?
+- Your Credit Card Balances - How many accounts?
 How much do you owe on your accounts?

 - Credit Inquiries - How many times have you had your credit checked for a loan?